Lobachevsky/GnuPlotForExcel/README.md

 2. Make sure the downloaded files are unblocked.

 When add-in files are downloaded from the Internet, they are blocked by Windows for "security" reasons.
-Be sure to unblock GnuPlot.xlam and GnuPlot.xlsx immediately after downloading them.
+Be sure to unblock GnuPlot.xlam, GnuPlot.xlsx, and GnuPlot.xltx immediately after downloading them.

 https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/